static-php/.github/profile/README.md

 Manually compile PHP?
 Building a PHP environment using Docker?
 Installing PHP using package management?
 No longer needed!

-Compile the PHP cli with static-php-cli and distribute the PHP interpreter as part of the project!
+Compile the PHP cli using [static-php-cli](https://github.com/crazywhalecc/static-php-cli) and distribute the PHP interpreter as part of the project!

 ### Make Single-File PHP Executable